microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/synchronization_quarantine.md

+---
+title: "synchronizationQuarantine resource type"
+description: "Provides information about the quarantine state of a synchronizationJob."
+---

 # synchronizationQuarantine resource type

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Provides information about the quarantine state of a [synchronizationJob](synchronization_synchronizationjob.md).
+Provides information about the quarantine state of a [synchronizationJob](synchronization-synchronizationjob.md).

 ## Properties
 | Property	   | Type	|Description|